-In November of 2020, the Social-Emotional Health Survey (SEHS) was administered to students from grades 6-8.
+In October of 2023, the Social-Emotional Health Survey (SEHS) was administered to students from grades 6-8.
 This survey tool was created at the University of California, Santa Barbara.
 It measures four general student mindsets: Belief in Self (subscales = self-efficacy, persistence, self-awareness), Belief in Others (subscales = family coherence/support, peer support, school support), Emotional Competence (subscales = emotional regulation, empathy, self-control) and Engaged Living (subscales = gratitude, zest, and optimism).
+In November of 2022, our 6th & 7th graders took the California Healthy Kids Survey (CHKS).
+The data from both surveys will allow us to evaluate our current practices and better target tiered SEL and mental health supports for our students.